henriqueponts/labstore/frontEnd/README.md

     SET NEW.link_destino = TRIM(IFNULL(NEW.link_destino, ''));
 END//

-CREATE TRIGGER carousel_trim_before_update
+CREATE TRIGGER carrossel_trim_before_update
-BEFORE UPDATE ON carousel_images
+BEFORE UPDATE ON carrossel_imagens
 FOR EACH ROW
 BEGIN
     SET NEW.titulo = TRIM(NEW.titulo);